 Recovery point objective (RPO)

 RPO relates to the time that has passed since your latest backup when an incident occurs.
-This length of time needs to be kept as short as possible, as data added to your org during this time hasn’t been backed up and will probably be lost entirely.
-(It can be worth checking your org’s recycle bin, of course.)
+This length of time needs to be kept as short as possible, as data added to your org during this time hasn’t been backed up and will probably be lost entirely (although it can be worth checking your org’s recycle bin).

 With Gearset, you can set up a backup job and get daily automated backups.
 And if you’re about to release something risky, you can back up your org on demand at any time.
 There’s no harm in beating RPO targets and reducing the time since your last backup to minutes rather than hours!